cahyoadhi/ngopikuy/README.md

 python manage.py migrate
 ```

-*This project is developed for demo purpose and it's not supposed to be used in real application.*
+*This project for demo purpose and it's not supposed to be used in real application.*